-We have now built a Digital District Plan and want to know what you think - click here to try it out and give your feedback.
+We have now built a Digital District Plan and want to know what you think - click here to try it out.

 Background to the District Plan Review: